Oshi-96/Verilog-Coding-repo/README.md

 # Verilog-Coding-repo
-Some verilog codes for combinational and sequenctial circuits such as Flip Flops, Counters, Adders, Substractors are included.
+Some Verilog codes for combinational and sequential circuits, such as Flip Flops, Counters, Adders, and Substractors are included.